 You have seen happy tears in the movies and TV shows.
 And if you’ve ever felt overcome with joy or success, you might’ve cried some happy tears of your own.

 I remember the first time I cried from joy.
 A few years ago, I had just been offered my dream job.
 After months of interviewing and anxious waiting, I finally got the call that I had been offered the job.
 As soon as I hung up the phone, I cried tears of happiness.
 I was so excited and grateful for the opportunity presented to me.
 It was a fantastic feeling to know that all my hard work had paid off and that I would be able to do what I love for a living.

-Tears of joy are strange and confusing, especially due to the fact that crying is mostly for a negative emotion, like sadness, grief, or fear.
+Tears of joy are strange and confusing, especially because crying is mostly for negative emotions like sadness, grief, or fear.
 Happy tears are normal.
 So, breathe a sigh of relief and show that happy crying GIF to all.

-According to research from Yale University, happy tears happen when you experience emotions so intense that they become unmanageable.
-When these emotions begin to overwhelm you, you might cry or scream in order to release some of the emotions you are feeling.
+According to research from Yale University, happy tears happen when you experience intense emotions that become unmanageable.
+When these emotions overwhelm you, you might cry or scream to release some of the feelings you are feeling.

 After ripping open your college acceptance letter, for example, you probably screamed (so loudly your family got startled), and then you most likely burst into tears.

 Some people cry at graduations, at the birth of their children, when a hero returns from war, when they reach their goals, and when someone gives to another person unselfishly.